AnziB18/Mystery_Organism/README.md

 5. P. aequor have likelier chance of survival if their DNA is made up of at least 60% 'C' or 'G' bases.
 In returned object of pAequorFactory(), add another method .willLikelySurvive().
 .willLikelySurvive() returns true if object’s .dna array contains at least 60% 'C' or 'G' bases.
 Otherwise, .willLikelySurvive() returns false.

-6. With factory function set up, your team requests that you create 30 instances of pAequor that can survive in their natural environment.
-Store these instances in array for your team to study later.
+6. With factory function set up, my team requests that I create 30 instances of pAequor that can survive in their natural environment.
+Store these instances in array for my team to study later.

-7. If you’d like to challenge yourself further, you could consider following:
+7. For further challenge consider following:

 * Create .complementStrand() method to factory function’s object that returns complementary DNA strand.
 Rules are that 'A's match with 'T's & vice versa.
 Also, 'C's match with 'G's & vice versa.
 (Check hint for more details)